-To do this, the IRC is calling on world leaders to make urgent investments in programs that help prevent famine and enable people to swiftly adjust to a warming planet.
+To do this, the IRC is calling on world leaders to make urgent investments in programmes that help prevent famine and enable people to swiftly adjust to a warming planet.
 These investments must combine humanitarian and development approaches.
 They must also anticipate crises, providing direct support to communities before a disaster hits.

 “The sweet spot is combining new information and new approaches and technologies with local, indigenous knowledge,” says Clerkin.
 For example, farmers can react to changing weather patterns if they have trustworthy information and adequate resources to respond.

 In addition, global support must be feminist, addressing barriers burdening women and girls.
-Women-led organizations are vital, as women respond directly to climate change and food insecurity in their roles as farmers, caregivers and activists.
+Women-led organisations are vital, as women respond directly to climate change and food insecurity in their roles as farmers, caregivers and activists.

 What the IRC is doing

 “People have to be optimistic for anything to happen,” says Ssebunya.
 “They need to have hope that their small businesses, crops or livestock will survive—and in the worst case, there is a fallback position.”